Residence permits for children moving to a parent in Sweden

 - copies of the child’s passport showing their personal data, photograph, signature, passport number, issuing country, validity period and whether the child has permission to live in countries other than their country of origin

-- birth certificate
+- birth certificate or proof of birth

 When we have received the child's application